 Our Church community must be present as students go through the crucial social transition that occurs in the first few weeks of college.
 We can’t expect that they will always find us or will automatically feel at home in our parish just because the sign says “Orthodox” on the front.
 It is our responsibility to make a personal connection with each Orthodox student as they go off to college so that in their forty day period of transition, they know that the doors of the Church are open to them always like the arms of the Theotokos warmly welcoming, embracing, and loving them, giving them space to find their own way while always bearing witness to the truth of Christ and the fruits which His commandments bear.
 And if we aren’t there to share our message of love and faith, we should be aware that some else will be there with their own message–good or bad.

-For the third year, we at OCF have again launched our First Forty Days Initiative.
+Again this year, we at OCF have again launched our First Forty Days Initiative.
 We want to make sure that we do everything we can to help new freshman find a home in OCF and the local parish as soon as they get to campus by forging personal relationships between new students and local clergy, lay people, and other Orthodox students.
 From now until July 15th, we will be asking for the names and contact information of every Orthodox high school graduate from every background so that we can ensure that their local OCF chapter and spiritual advisor are able and prepared to reach out to them when they arrive on campus.

 Let us join together as a Church and in true Orthodox fashion make the first forty days of college a time of spiritual preparation and growth for our college students.